KennthShang/CHEER/README.md

 2. Now, if you want to use the pre-trained parameter to make prediction, you can run the whole level classification with only one script and one command.
 Go to 'Classifier' floder, then run `python main.py`.
 Please make sure your system is linux or it might throw out error.
 If your gpu units is unavaliable, it will run in cpu mode with more execution time.

+3. Because the pre_trained params are trained on 250bp reads, we offer two option for you to use CHEER.
+First, if the length of the reads > 240bp, our model can pad zero for the short reads and split the long reads so that all reads will be 250bp.
+Then majority voting will be applied to give the final prediction.
+Second, you need to re_train the classifier yourself, but you can directly use the Embed.pkl as your embedding layer (the length of the reads won't influent the embedding layer).

-3. A protein-based classifier is avaliable for CHEER, the code is in the "Protein_Classifier" folder.
+4. A protein-based classifier is avaliable for CHEER, the code is in the "Protein_Classifier" folder.
 The model will be trained on 6-reading frame and make a prediction for new reads.
 The running script is the same as the nucl version.

 If you have any question, please contact kenneth with email: jyshang2-c@my.cityu.edu.hk or throw an issue on this page.
 Hope our model can help you and Thanks!